 Often this leads someone to instantiate a new

-Logger in the environment-specific Rails initializer, but in the process, mis-sets the log level.
-The result is logging at
+Logger in the environment-specific Rails initializer which in the process sets the log level to

 Here’s how to replicate similar behavior as exists with most other Rails Web servers.